lukeacparsons/awesome-xr-companies/README.md

 # awesome-xr-companies
-Collection of companies working in the VR, AR (XR) space.
+Collection of companies working in the XR (VR and AR) space.

 The format for companies is the following: